youknowone/UI7Kit/README.md

 How to install to my project
 ----------------------------
-NOTE: This project is very premature yet.
+NOTE: This project is very immature yet.

 If you don't have cocoapods, visit http://www.cocoapods.org or follow steps below: